 This target was introduced in 2009 and was met for several years, however, this target has not been met at a national level since 2013/14.
 Despite this, there has been a rise in the number of patients beginning cancer treatment within two months, from around 116,000 in 2012/13 to around 150,000 in 2018/19

 The current NHS standards were introduced around a decade ago and we know that since then the number of patients the NHS sees has increased significantly.
 There have also been many medical advances which have changed the type of care the NHS can offer patients and how it is delivered; for example, more people can be treated in A&E without needing to be admitted to hospital.

 In June 2018, the prime minister commissioned a review of the current NHS standards led by NHS England’s medical director, to ensure that given these changes the standards are still incentivising the best possible care for patients.
 All of the areas discussed above will retain a target but the way they are measured might change in the future.
-The review’s suggestions are currently being tested in some trusts, with the final changes likely to be rolled out in 2020.
+The review’s suggestions are currently being tested in some trusts across the country.

 The NHS is treating more patients than ever before.
 But key targets for hospital services are being missed.
 NHS leaders have acknowledged that given current resources and rising levels of demand it is not possible to meet all of the existing standards.
 This means that patients may have to wait longer for elective treatment in order to prioritise urgent care in A&E.

 The implications of the funding squeeze on the NHS and rising demand for care are clear.
 The dramatic improvements in performance achieved over the previous two decades are slipping away.

 In the next step, you’ll get an opportunity to pose any questions on NHS targets to our Guest Educator, Gbemi Babalola.
 So please save your questions and post them in the next step.